philratcliffe/DirectoryCertChecker/README.md

 # DirectoryCertChecker

 ## Summary
-DirectoryCertChecker is a .NET console application that searches Active Directory for X.509 certificates and writes a report in CSV format detailing information about each certificate found.
+DirectoryCertChecker is a .NET console application that searches Active Directory for X.509 certificates; it writes a report in CSV format detailing information about each certificate found.
 The report includes the following columns: Entry DN, Certificate DN, Serial Number, Expiry Date, Expiry Status, and Days Till Expiry.
+At the end of the run, DirectoryCertChecker can optionally email the CSV report to one or more recipients.

 ## Configuration
 The main configuration settings for DirectoryCertChecker are held in the file DirectoryCertChecker.exe.config, which is in the same folder as DirectoryCertChecker.exe.
 This is an xml file that allows a number of settings to be configured as listed below.